TheGrapeVineCo/The-GrapeVine-Docs/README.md

 In addition to sharing wine experiences, a dashboard of the most popular wines that users have _liked_ or _recommended_ will be available.

+To help read this document and understand some terms used, we have supplied a glossary page at the very end of this README.md

 ### Functionality / Features

 - Age verification to ensure users are of legal age